 Leonardo da Vinci was a true Renaissance man with a variety of diverse interests.
 He was a painter, an architect, an engineer, a sculptor, a scientist, writer, and musician.
 He was one busy man!

-Sketch like da Vinci
+Sketch Like Da Vinci

-Leonardo da Vinci was even one of the first people to cut open dead animals and humans to study their anatomy.)
-His drawings of human anatomy were so detailed that they were used in medical books.
+In fact, Leonardo da Vinci was even one of the first people to cut open dead animals and humans to study their anatomy.
+His drawings of human anatomy were so detailed that they were used in many medical books.

 While we certainly don’t plan to cut open any dead animals, we can be inspired by his curiosity and look at the devices and mechanisms around the house to practice sketching.

 Paint a Portrait